2nd Trimester

 Skin Changes

-Possible darkening of nipples, freckles, and appearance of your tummy's linea nigra
+Possible darkening of nipples, freckles, and appearance of the linea nigra

 Nasal Congestion